New e-cigarette laws and other changes to tobacco laws in South Australia

-As of 31 March 2019, the sale and supply of e-cigarette products Tobacco and E-Cigarette Products Act 1997.
+As of 31 March 2019 the sale and supply of e-cigarette products in South Australia is regulated through the Tobacco and E-Cigarette Products Act 1997.
 The new laws cover all e-cigarette products, including e-cigarettes and e-cigarette accessories such as cartridges and liquids.

-- to sell or supply e-cigarette products to a person under the age of 18 years;
+- sell or supply e-cigarette products to a person under the age of 18 years;

-- to sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;
+- sell e-cigarette products by retail without a Retail Tobacco and E-Cigarette Merchant’s Licence;

-- to sell e-cigarette products from temporary outlets, sales trays and vending machines; and
+- sell e-cigarette products from temporary outlets, sales trays and vending machines; and